sabbir-subhan/appium-Python/README.md

 PULLING APK FILE FROM ANDROID DEVICE:
 (You can use app file from repo "com.noggin.oca.apk")

-first - install app from google store next open terminal and use:
+- first - install app from google store

+next open terminal and use:

-adb devices
+- adb devices
-adb shell pm list packages
+- adb shell pm list packages
-adb shell pm path com.noggin.
+- adb shell pm path com.noggin.
-adb pull /data/app/com.noggin.oca.apk
+- adb pull /data/app/com.noggin.oca.apk
-aapt dump badging com.noggin.oca.apk
+- aapt dump badging com.noggin.oca.apk

+finding app activity through adb - appActivity:
+- android adb devices
+- adb shell
-finding app activity through adb - appActivity: android adb devices adb shell dumpsys window windows | grep -E ‘mCurrentFocus|mFocusedApp’ (app need to be open on device)
+- dumpsys window windows | grep -E ‘mCurrentFocus|mFocusedApp’
+ (app need to be open on device)

 BUILDING .APP FILE ON OSX:

+- edit config.xml - change "id" for example to "com.noggin.oca$YOUR_USER_NAME"
-build app through cordova
+- build app through cordova
+- enable developer mode on device
+- open project in xcode and change Bundle Identifier accordingly to "id" above
-build app through xcode
+- build app through xcode (7.3)
-on real device, first You need to run app from xcode - it will install it on the device (You have to TRUST app in General - Device management)
+- on real device, first You need to run app from xcode - it will install it on the device (You have to TRUST app in General - Device management)

 STARTING APPIUM:

 - provide paths for android sdk and xcode
-- provide path to app file (android - .apk file, ios - .app file from xcode)
+- provide path to app file (android - .apk file, ios - .app file from xcode(xcode build the app file for example in /Users/$USER/Library/Developer/Xcode/DerivedData/))
 - for iOS provide BundleID from xcode, check "Force device", type device name and check "UDID" (search for it in iTunes)